This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-In just a short time, Anita and I have gone from rarely eating cabbage to having it on a regular basis.
+In just a short time, my wife and I have gone from rarely eating cabbage to having it on a regular basis.
 Sure, it’s great in slaws, but also great cold and fresh with a dip such as hummus or Ranch.
 Or roasted in the oven.
 Or grilled on cedar planks.
 And also, smothered and cooked in Cajun-style flavors.

 This Cajun-style smothered cabbage comes out tender, with just a little bite to it.
 And great flavors.
 The cabbage soaks up the chicken broth flavors along with a nice hit from spicy Cajun seasoning.
 I added a few chopped bell peppers for a little crunch and some needed color.

 This Cajun-style smothered cabbage is absolutely perfect without the peppers, so if you don’t have any, don’t fret.
+But I’d get some if I were you.
+They do add a wonderful flavor, texture, and some color!

 Cajun-Style Smothered Cabbage